P-TEFb/fragMap/README.md

 David H. Price, Ph.D. (<david-price@uiowa.edu>), University of Iowa, Iowa City, I.A.

-This script runs on Python 3+ in Linux operating system.
+The fragMap program (split into two python files: fragMap.py and fragMap_associated_script.py - please maintain both files in the same directory) runs on Python 3+ in Linux operating system (due to the use of the bedtools program dicussed below).
 It will create fragment heatmaps from specific range of fragment sizes over a chosen genomic interval as described here [Spector et al., 2022](https://www.nature.com/articles/s41467-022-29739-x) and here [Santana et al., 2022](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkac678/6659871?guestAccessKey=88024805-7d8e-4421-a032-dbef1c737757).

 # File requirements #
 The input regions file should be a six column tab delimited bed file that contains chromosome, start and end positions as well as the strand information for each region.